EnderQIU/ooi3-remastered/README.md

 of the ooi3-remastered but that's not the point.

-This branch use API version 4.2.1.0 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
+This branch is using API version 4.2.1.0 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
 Since it's a new API version, I'm quite not sure what would happen under it.
 Any issue or pull requests are welcomed.